 Ingredients

-Sweet Potatoes – Either jewel or garnet sweet potatoes work well in this recipe.
+- Sweet Potatoes.
+Either jewel or garnet sweet potatoes work well in this recipe.
 If you can, buy organic since potatoes are grown underground and soak up a lot of the chemicals used when fertilizing.
+Yams will work, but they’ll have a starchier texture.
+(Here’s more info on Yams vs. Sweet Potatoes.)

-Black Beans – Simple canned black beans will do, but you can also cook your own black beans if you’d prefer.
+- Black Beans.
+Simple canned black beans will do, but you can also cook your own black beans or make Instant Pot black beans if you’d prefer.
 Just make sure you thoroughly rinse and dry the canned kind before mixing them in.

-Salsa – Now this one is totally up to you!
+- Salsa.
+Now this one is totally up to you!
 Either a mild or medium heat salsa can be used.
-Salsa verde, or green sauce, paired wonderfully with the other flavors, but you can also use a homemade red enchilada sauce if you’d prefer.
+Salsa verde, or green sauce, pairs wonderfully with the other flavors, but you can also use a homemade red enchilada sauce if you’d prefer.

-Cheese – Shredded cheddar or Monterrey Jack both work great.
+- Cheese.
+Shredded cheddar or Monterrey Jack both work great.
+Or grab a bag of a Mexican cheese blend.
 If you’re vegan or dairy-free you can either leave the cheese out completely or substitute it with a dairy-free cheese alternative.

 A key part of making the filling for these enchiladas is making sure you prep the sweet potatoes correctly.